Jtrom314/startup/README.md

 # Hello Github1
 # Hello Github2
 # It is so cool to be able to change things on my computer and have them be published to the cloud.
 I learned how to save, commmit, pull, and resolve conflicts.

+# ELEVATOR PITCH:

+#  Key Features:
+#   * Secure login over HTTPS
+#   * Ability to choose "This or That"
+#   * Display choices in dynamic pie chart
+#   * Results are persistently stored
+#   * Ablitiy for admin to create prompts